 State Laws Dictate the Validity of Personal Property Memorandums

 Your state's laws will determine whether an informal memorandum of personal property will be legally binding on your beneficiaries, Consult with a local estate planning attorney if you decide you want to make a list of who you want to receive your personal effects.
 Your attorney can guide you in the proper procedure under your state's laws to ensure that the memorandum will be upheld by the court.

 Some states require that the memorandum must be specifically mentioned in your last will and testament or revocable living trust, while others simply won't recognize this type of an informal list at all.

 The Practical Side of Personal Property Memorandums

 Although state laws will dictate whether your memorandum will be legally binding on your beneficiaries, the reality of the situation can be much different.
-What I've observed from my professional experience is that when a list of personal effects -- especially one that's in the decedent's own handwriting -- is presented to the beneficiaries, there usually aren't any arguments about who gets what.
+In many cases when a list of personal effects—especially one that's in the decedent's own handwriting—is presented to the beneficiaries, there usually aren't any arguments about who gets what.